Kathryn Finney

 Second, decide on healthcare.
 COBRA is expensive but seamless.
 The healthcare marketplace is cheaper but takes time to set up.
 If you have a partner with employer coverage, switch to their plan during the qualifying event window.
 If you do not, run the math on COBRA versus marketplace before week two.

 Third, file for unemployment, if your state allows it for laid-off workers (most do).
 Unemployment is not a shameful safety net; it is a cash flow tool that funds the first quarter of the new business while you build.
 The math matters more than the optics.
+Note that if your job loss was a contract ending or your own startup closing, unemployment access varies; check your state rules before assuming the benefit is there.

 Once the financial triage is done, you can think about the business.
 Not before.